lks-ai/anynode/README.md

 ## Preview Generated Code
 ![any-node-show-code](https://github.com/JemiloII/anynode/assets/5192788/35512b65-fec4-4fad-801f-63aefdf17871)

 `AnyNode 🍄 (Show Code)` is a node to show code or LLM response data.
 Considerable effort was put into ensuring smooth connections.
-Currently, it has only been tested with `AnyNode 🍄`, as I do not have the other LLMs set up.
+Currently, it has only been tested with `AnyNode 🍄` and `AnyNode 🍄 (Antrophic)`, as I do not have the other LLMs set up.
 You can even connect it after the queue is complete to show data without having to rerun the queue.
 I've included a familiar theme, Atom One Dark, powered by [highlight.js](https://highlightjs.org/).
 You can also copy the code with a single click by using the copy button on the top right corner of the code block!
 I might have also taken some liberties to stylize AnyNode a bit.
 Colors were inspired by the `AnyNode 🍄` mushroom.

 *Courtesy of Shibiko | GitHub: [JemiloII](https://github.com/jemiloii) | Discord: Shibiko*